cinecert/mxf-digest/readme.md

 ### MXF-DIGEST URN NSS

-The NSS of an MXF-DIGEST URN shall begin with "mxf-digest:".
-The identifier structure for the MXF-DIGEST subnamespace (MXF-DIGEST-NSS), described using [IETF RFC 4234 (EBNF)](https://www.ietf.org/rfc/rfc4234.txt) shall be:
+The NSS of an MXF-DIGEST URN shall begin with `mxf-digest:`.
+The identifier structure for the MXF-DIGEST subnamespace (MXF-DIGEST-NSS), described using [IETF RFC 4234 (EBNF)](https://www.ietf.org/rfc/rfc4234.txt), shall be:

 ```BNF
 MXF-DIGEST-NSS  = "smpte:mxf-digest:" MXF-DIGEST